 2. Carry the Excess Contributions Forward

 A second option is to simply apply the excess contributions to your IRA savings for the next tax year.
-For example, let’s say you saved $6,000 in your Roth IRA for this year.
-The annual contribution limit is set at $5,500.
-Instead of taking the money out, you could carry the $500 difference over and limit your additional contributions for next year to $5,000.
+For example, let’s say you saved $6,500 in your Roth IRA for this year.
+The annual contribution limit is set at $6,000 (for tax years 2021 and 2022), and $7,000 for those aged 50 years and over).
+Instead of taking the money out, you could carry the $500 difference over and limit your additional contributions next year to $6,000.

 Carrying the excess forward is a little easier but you won’t avoid a tax penalty.
 The IRS applies a 6% penalty to excess contributions for every year they aren’t corrected.
-If you were to carry forward a $500 contribution, you’d owe a $30 tax penalty.
+If you were to carry forward a $500 contribution, you’d owe a $30 tax penalty (6% of $500 = $30).

 3. Recharacterize Your Roth